 The next day, the entourage was brought to the Caterbest Restaurant in Bercham for lunch to experience authentic Chinese dishes that were halal.
 Restaurant owner Wong Swee Kok said he decided to operate a halal business to provide Muslims the opportunity to experience the true taste of traditional Chinese cooking.

-“This is also to assure them that the Chinese food can be prepared in halal way while remaining authentic,” he said.
+“This is also to assure them that the Chinese food can be prepared in a halal way while remaining authentic,” he said.
 Wong said many of his chefs and assistant cooks are Muslims and there is also a halal logo in front of his restaurant.

 “This helps assure potential customers to try the food here as everything we serve is 100 percent halal,” he said.
 Meanwhile, Ibrahim said that having more Chinese restaurateurs going halal would do well to boost the tourism industry of Perak.

 “There used to be only the non-halal option for popular Chinese fares like “dim sum” and specialty soups.
-“But the effort of many operators in the food industry to provide halal Chinese food has turned Perak into one of the must-visit destinations for those who likes to travel in search of good food,” he said.
+“But the effort of many operators in the food industry to provide halal Chinese food has turned Perak into one of the must-visit destinations for those who like to travel in search of good food,” he said.

 Originally published on www.bernama.com.my